minimalic/silverstripe-hackernews/README.md

 ### Fetch Hacker News

-Fetch first news with your URL and `dev/tasks/FetchHackerNewsTask` or shell:
+Fetch first news by appending `dev/tasks/FetchHackerNewsTask` to your website's URL or by using shell:

 ```sh
 vendor/bin/sake dev/tasks/FetchHackerNewsTask
 ```

-### optional Bootstrap extension
+### Bootstrap extension (optional)

-Install using Composer:
+Bootstrap (CSS library) isn't required, but this extension is using Bootstrap's markups for templating.
+Own Bootstrap implementation can be used as well as extensions like `silverstripe-bootloader`:

 ```sh
 composer require minimalic/silverstripe-bootloader
 ```

 ## Usage